NishantTomar/Devops/1. Kubernetes/9_LoggingAndMonitoring/README.md

 - The logs are specific to the container running inside the pod.
 Kubernetes pods can have multiple Docker containers in them.
 If I modify my pod definition file to include an additional container called image-processor, I need to specify the name of the container explicitly in the kubectl logs command to view its logs.
     `kubectl logs podname containername`

-- In this case, I will specify the name of the first container event-simulator, and that will print the relevant log messages.
-This is the basic logging functionality implemented within Kubernetes, and it's all that an application developer needs to know to get started with Kubernetes.